 Accessing your Virtual Machine

-Your workspace can be provisioned with one or more Virtual Machines to aid your project.
-VMs can have a Windows or Linux (Ubuntu 20.04) operating system.
+Your workspace can be provisioned with one or more Virtual Machines to aid your project; VMs can have a Windows or Linux operating system.
 Both Windows and Linux virtual machines are accessible via desktop mode, but Linux machines can also be accessed via a command line terminal through the workspace.

-Each Windows machine can only be accessed by one user at a time.
-If one user is connected, another cannot connect to the same desktop.
+Each Windows machine can only be accessed by up to two users at a time.

 A Linux terminal and desktop can be accessed by multiple users at once.
 When a Linux Machine is started, the user gets their own session with their own user ID, so another user can connect to the same Virtual Machine at the same time.